-With an EA (enterprise agreement) organizations will need to commit to consume a certain amount of Azure or fill enough Office 365 “seats” for the duration of your contract.
-Enterprises are eligible for discounts if they plan on spending millions of dollars in Azure or filling more than 500 seats with O365 subscriptions.
+With an EA (enterprise agreement) organizations will need to commit to consume a certain amount of Azure or fill enough Microsoft 365 “seats” for the duration of your contract.
+Enterprises are eligible for discounts if they plan on spending millions of dollars in Azure or filling more than 500 seats with Microsoft 365 subscriptions.
 While these plans can often time provide valuable cost discounts for enterprises, the high-volume requirements and huge upfront cost places them out of reach for most organizations.

 Why should CSP matter to me and my organization?

 The new CSP licensing model gives the best value and flexibility to most customers who are getting serious about the cloud and all it has to offer.
 If your organization has assessed a move to the cloud, CSP provides greater value than a credit card swipe subscription and greater flexibility than an enterprise agreement.

 For organizations just moving into the cloud, CSP provides premium support on par with what you would expect from an EA without the large upfront cost and commitment that comes with it.
 Beyond the extended suite of value through CSP and managed services with a trusted partner, this model allows you to bundle your licensing and project services costs and consolidate them into one simple invoice.